global-synchronizer-foundation/configs/Super Validator Operational Processes/scan-UI-access.md

 - A vote will determine whether to:
   - Continue adding organization VPNs for read-only Scan UI access.
-  - Rely instead on existing public tools for read-only access.
+  - Rely instead on available public tools for read-only access.

 #### 4. Implementation